The World's Only Test Security Blog

 A self-protecting item, otherwise known as a SmartItem, employs a proprietary technology resistant to cheating and theft.
 A SmartItem contains multiple variations, all of which work together to cover an entire learning objective completely.
 Each time the item is administered, the computer generates a random variation.
 SmartItem technology has numerous benefits, including curbing item development costs and mitigating the effects of testwiseness.
 You can learn more about the SmartItem in this infographic and this white paper.

-Regardless of the exam type and items types you choose, focusing on some best practice guidelines can set up your exam for success in the long run.
 There are many guidelines for creating tests (see this handy guide, for example), but this list sticks to the most important points.
-Little things can really make a difference when developing a valid and reliable exam, so be sure to follow along!
+Little things can really make a difference when developing a valid and reliable exam!

 Although you want to ensure that your items are difficult enough that not everyone gets them correct, you never want to trick your test takers!
 Keeping your wording clear and making sure your questions are direct and not ambiguous is very important.
 For example, asking a question such as “What is the most important ingredient to include when baking chocolate chip cookies?” does not set your test taker up for success.
 One person may argue that sugar is the most important, while another test taker may say that the chocolate chips are the most necessary ingredient.
 A better way to ask this question would be “What is an ingredient found in chocolate chip cookies?” or “Place the following steps in the proper order when baking chocolate chip cookies.”